rbhatia17/Redesign-Project/README.md

 # Future Enhancements

-The analysis was made on the salary, pay gap of men and women.
-But the analysis for a good job for women can not only depend on this but a lot other factors like travel time, duration of work and many more.
-I would like to analyze it more on the basis of other factors as well.
+In this project the analysis were made on the salary, pay gap of men and women.
+But the analysis for a good job for women can not only depend on this but a lot other factors like:
+1. Travel time
+2. Duration of work
+3. Other benifits
+I would like to analyze it more on the basis of these factors as well.

 # Link to Tableau